T-SYNTH: A Knowledge-Based Dataset of Synthetic Breast Images: Results and Discussions

 \subsection{Comparisons to a Generative AI Model}

 We also compare the performance of T-SYNTH to stable diffusionSDXL~\citep{podell2023sdxl}, which generates images of 1024x1024 resolution.
 We generate images using this model with and without finetuning, where finetuning is done using the textual inversion~\citep{gal2022image} personalization method using a subset of 16 lesions from the patient dataset.
-The diffusion model is run using an auto-inpainting pipeline from Hugging Face, where an image without a lesion, a circular mask, and a prompt (``draw a lesion'') are presented to the model, which outputs a breast image with the lesion drawn in the specified location.
-This approach allowed us to generate both images and bounding boxes for each generated lesion.
-We report results using the following controlled sets of training data: \begin{itemize} \item \textbf{T-SYNTH}: positive (300 from T-SYNTH + 100 from EMBED), negative (400 from EMBED) \item \textbf{EMBED baseline}: positive (400 from EMBED), negative (400 from EMBED) \item \textbf{Subset EMBED baseline}: positive (100 from EMBED), negative (400 from EMBED) \item \textbf{Diffusion}: positive (300 from un-finetuned diffusion, 100 from EMBED), negative (400 from EMBED) \item \textbf{Finetuned Diffusion}: positive (300 from finetuned diffusion, 100 from EMBED), negative (400 from EMBED) \end{itemize} At a high level, the idea is to evaluate whether T-SYNTH and diffusion can supplement positive cases (with lesions present) which are underrepresented in the EMBED dataset.
+We report results using the following controlled sets of training data: T-SYNTH, EMBED baseline, Subset EMBED baseline, Diffusion, and Finetuned Diffusion (see Appendix).

+At a high level, the idea is to evaluate whether T-SYNTH and diffusion can supplement positive cases (with lesions present) which are underrepresented in the EMBED dataset.
 Our experiments indicate that both types of synthetic images (diffusion and T-SYNTH) improve performance over the under-sampled patient baseline.
 In the overall performance comparison (see Fig.~\ref{fig:froc_diffusion_overall}), the diffusion model without finetuning performs worse than T-SYNTH while the finetuned diffusion model performs better than T-SYNTH.
 Note that this is expected since T-SYNTH distributions have not been matched to patient samples in EMBED.
 Similar comparative performance trends are observed across subgroups (see Fig.~\ref{fig:froc_diffusion_subgroup}), although the magnitude of improvement is different across the four considered breast densities.